center for collaborative democracy

 Energy and Climate Policy

-Current policies are inefficient, costly and economically unsustainable.
-A major transition in how we power our homes, businesses and vehicles.
-While renewable resources continue to grow, low carbon fuels still have an important role to play for the next decade or more.
-One of the most impactful tools towards accelerating a systemwide energy sector transition is adoption of carbon prices and carbon tariffs.
+The most cost-effective tools for accelerating a systemwide transition to cleaner energy while optimizing the use of fossil fuels, would be to adopt a combination of carbon pricing and carbon tariffs.
 Both would give individuals, businesses and countries strong incentives to reduce emissions efficiently and invest in new technologies for generating clean energy, on a level playing field with foreign competitors.
 In addition, the US needs to make it easier to build energy infrastructure, especially transmission lines, in order to create efficient and reliable clean energy markets, as well as facilitate traditional fuels to reach consumers.

 - Create a carbon price of $51/ton (the federal government’s estimate of each ton’s social cost), phased in over three years, yielding almost $2 trillion in the next decade.
 To offset the impact on low-income families and rural communities, adjust income taxes accordingly (including fully refundable tax credits).